 One cannot be a friend to many people in sense of having friendship of the perfect type with them, just as one cannot be in love with many people at once. ~ Aristotle

-Another type of friendship that is particular to our age is the long distance friendships.
-The relative ease of travel and communication allows me connect to, and occasionally visit, friends in Paris or Saint Petersburg while living in California.
+Another type of friendship that is particular to our age is the long-distance friendship.
+The relative ease of travel and communication allows me to connect to, and occasionally visit, friends in Paris or Saint Petersburg while living in California.
 At the same time the ease of travel has fed my natural tendency to avoid difficult emotional situations.
-More than once in my youth I observed that when I became fed up with the people that surrounded me, instead of trying to work things out, I just packed up and left.
+More than once in my youth, I observed that when I became fed up with the people that surrounded me, instead of trying to work things out, I just packed up and left.
 All and all I spent ten years out of the United States, and during one hectic period had nineteen addresses in less than two years.
 There is a fascination and charm in making new friends, as there is in finding new lovers.

 Wishing to be friends is quick work, but friendship is a slow-ripening fruit. ~ Aristotle

 In Montaigne’s time it would have been hard enough to receive letters from Paris in his native Bordeaux.
 To have a regular communication from someone in another country in the way we are able would have been unimaginable to him.
-A series of religious wars were fought during his life, which were disruptive to say the least.
+A series of religious wars were fought during his life, which were very disruptive.
 (He was kidnapped once, and lost companions and a valued servant because of the madness.)
-He only travelled outside of France one time.
+He only traveled outside of France one time.
 Toward the end of his life, after ten years of self-imposed exile in his tower, he journeyed, at the torturous rate of twenty miles a day, to Rome.
-He packed his carriage with books and medicine, visited spas in the hope of finding a cure to kidney stones—which afflicted him and had killed his father—and kept a record of his illnesses: gravel and dizziness in Florence, a toothache at La Villa, and colic in Sterzing.
+He packed his carriage with books and medicine, visited spas in the hope of finding a cure to kidney stones—which afflicted him and had killed his father—and kept a record of his illnesses: documenting his gravel and dizziness in Florence, a toothache at La Villa, and colic in Sterzing.